ninashapranjal/distributed-rate-limiter/README.md

 # Distributed Rate Limiter

-Implementing common rate-limiting algorithms with Redis.
-Each request is accepted or rejected by an atomic Redis Lua operation, which makes the limiters safe to use from multiple processes or threads at the same time.
+Implementing common rate-limiting algorithms using Redis and atomic Lua scripts to safely accept or reject requests across concurrent threads and processes.

 ## What is included